bgplab/bgplab/docs/basic/1-session.md

 ## Device Requirements {#req}

-* Customer router: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
+* Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for customer and external routers.
-* External router needs support for [default route origination](https://netlab.tools/plugins/bgp.session/#platform-support).
-If you want to use an unsupported device as an external router, remove the **bgp.originate** attribute from the lab topology.
+* _netlab_ can configure [default route origination](https://netlab.tools/plugins/bgp.session/#platform-support) on almost all supported devices.
+You'll have to configure BGP default route origination yourself if you want to use an unsupported device for the external router.
 * You can do automated lab validation with Arista EOS or FRRouting running on the external router.

 ## Start the Lab